Singing game: Debates over decline

 From the eighteenth century it has been argued that the culture of singing games is dying out.
 There is evidence that street games in many European and North American regions are disappearing as children play less in 'unsafe' traffic-filled roads, and simple games compete with the rise of television, video games and other pastimes; however, detailed observations indicate that they still thrive in the playground.
 There is evidence that age range has narrowed, with adolescents almost totally abandoning them and the 'guardianship' of games being left to those aged six to ten years old.
 Recently Iona Opie has noted that singing games in Britain have become virtually the preserve of girls.

 Video games

-Singing games on video game formats pit multiple players against each other, or a single player against previous performances or a set standard.
+Singing video games pit multiple players against each other, or a single player against previous performances or a set standard.
 Objectives might include subjectively rated creativity, adherence to a theme, ability to mimic another performer, or objectively rated pitch and note duration.
 Examples include Karaoke Revolution, released by Konami, which measures a player's pitch and gives a score based on the player's ability to maintain the proper pitch and duration for each note while singing along with a song whose lyrics are displayed on the screen.
 High scores are saved, so players can compete against each other or previous scores.